 Dr. Crosby is one of the authors of Broken Laws, Broken Lives: Medical Evidence of Torture by the US, published by Physicians for Human Rights.
 According to Physicians for Human Rights, Dr. Crosby has “written over 200 affidavits documenting medical and psychological sequelae of torture.”

-George Annas, JD, MPH
+George Annas, JD, MPH in memoriam

 Mentor & Advisor of the SSP